-The procurement was structured so that up to five awards could have been made, one award for each waste category.
-Awarding five contracts resulted in two key benefits to DOE: (1) competition was fostered because contractors that were not qualified to propose on all the wastes but that had, or wished to develop, limited mixed waste treatment capability were qualified for some waste groups; and (2) this single procurement action covered multiple awards and allowed all DOE sites to utilize the awarded contracts, thereby eliminating redundant individual procurements.
+The procurements were structured so that up to six awards could have been made, one award for each waste category.
+Awarding six contracts resulted in two key benefits to DOE: (1) competition was fostered because contractors that were not qualified to propose on all the wastes but that had, or wished to develop, limited mixed waste treatment capability were qualified for some waste groups; and (2) the procurement actions covered multiple awards and allowed all DOE sites to utilize the awarded contracts, thereby eliminating redundant individual procurements.